flatsec/flatsec.github.io/_posts/2014-10-08-git-crypted.md

 ---

-It's pretty easy to accidentally commit password files into git (believe me I know, because I've done it).
+It's pretty easy to accidentally commit passwords into git (believe me I know, because I've done it).
 It's possible to [remove a bad commit](https://help.github.com/articles/remove-sensitive-data/), but once that information leaks out, it has to be considered compromised.

 <!-- more -->